dotnet/docs/docs/visual-basic/programming-guide/program-structure/how-to-break-and-combine-statements-in-code.md

 ## To place multiple statements on the same line

-- Separate the statements with a colon (`:`), as in the following example.
+Separate the statements with a colon (`:`), as in the following example:

   [!code-vb[VbVbcnConventions#10](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbVbcnConventions/VB/Class1.vb#10)]